quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 In this scenario,

 - Both Endpoint A and Endpoint B implement the SCHC protocol for header compression and decompression.
 - Both endpoints feature a single application and all traffic is sent and received using the CoAP protocol over UDP over IPv6.
 - The SCHC protocol is used to compress the CoAP, UDP, and IPv6 headers before sending the packets over the LPWAN link layer.
 - The SCHC protocol is implemented as a single SCHC `Instance` on each endpoint.
 - The SCHC `Instance` is hardwired into the protocol stack of each endpoint, meaning that it is not dynamically loaded or unloaded.
-- All of the traffic is compressed and decompressed using those SCHC Instances.
+- All of the traffic is compressed and decompressed using those `Instances`.

 ### Requirements for the minimal architecture